 Haoxiang Zhu is an Associate Professor of Finance at the MIT Sloan School of Management, and a Faculty Research Fellow at the National Bureau of Economic Research.
 He currently serves as a finance department editor of Management Science and an associate editor of the Journal of Finance.

-Zhu's main research interests are broadly in asset pricing and specifically in market structure and market design.
-His research probes how the designs of financial markets affect asset price behavior, liquidity, and efficiency.
-His work has been published in Review of Economic Studies, Journal of Finance, Review of Financial Studies, and Journal of Financial Economics, among others.
-Zhu's research has won several awards, including the 2016 AQR Insight Award, Best Paper Prize in Asset Pricing at the 2015 Western Finance Association annual meeting, and the 2013 Review of Financial Studies Young Researcher Prize.
+His main research interests are broadly in asset pricing, especially market structure and market design.
+He has published research papers in the Journal of Finance, the Journal of Financial Economics, the Review of Economic Studies, and the Review of Financial Studies, among others.
+Zhu's research has won several awards, including the 2017 Amundi Pioneer Prize (First Prize) from the Journal of Finance, the 2016 AQR Insight Award (First Prize), the 2015 Kepos Capital Award for Best Paper on Investments from the Western Finance Association, and the 2013 Review of Financial Studies Young Researcher Prize.
 In 2016, he was named one of the 40 under 40 Best Business School Professors by Poets and Quants.

-Zhu holds a BA in mathematics and computer science from the University of Oxford and a PhD in finance from the Stanford University Graduate School of Business.
+He holds a BA in mathematics and computer science from the University of Oxford and a PhD in finance from Stanford University Graduate School of Business.